Robert Ardrey: Thunder Rock

 Thunder Rock, an anti-isolationist play, opened on Broadway in November, 1939 to isolationist critics and a public wary of war.
 It received largely negative reviews and a poor reception.
 In the introduction to Plays of Three Decades, Ardrey writes that it opened "to the worst reviews I have ever received.
 Our most eminent critic deplored a play containing so much thunder and so little rock."
 Despite the negative initial reception, later commentators have described the play as prescient.
 Though unpopular at the time, it presaged the collapse of American isolationism.
 It was also one of the few pieces of art to warn not only about the European, but also about the Asian threat.
 Albert Wertheim remarked, "Ardrey's play is remarkable in another way as well.
 It is one of the only—perhaps the only—play of the period to see the conflicts and dangers across the Pacific.
 All other pre-Pearl Harbor plays of note look exclusively across the Atlantic to Hitler, Mussolini, and Europe."

 During the summer of 1940 Ardrey discovered, when he read a syndicated column from Britain, that unbeknownst to him Thunder Rock had been having a massively successful run in London.
 In the column Vincent Sheehan wrote that it had become so emblematic as to be "London's Chu Chin Chow of World War II."
 The British rights had been sold to Herbert Marshall, who had launched a production starring Michael Redgrave.
 The play had been so successful that the British Minister of Information, Duff Cooper, arranged to have the Treasury department fund a production at the Globe Theatre in London's West End.

 The play deeply resonated with a British public under siege.
 Eminent theater critic Harold Hobson wrote of Thunder Rock:

-"The theatre ... did a great deal to keep the morale of the British people high.
-One intellectual play had an enormous effect in keeping alight a spirit of hope at a time when it was nearer to extinction than it had ever been, either before or after.
-This was Thunder Rock, by Robert Ardrey.
-What he accomplished for the British people at a moment of supreme despair ... merits their lasting gratitude. ...
-He, more quietly but equally effectively as Churchill, urged us never to surrender."